 The American Civil Liberties Union of New Hampshire (ACLU-NH), the state’s largest and most influential civil rights organization, seeks a committed and proactive Policy Director to engage key legislators, policy makers, and advocacy organizations in advancing local, state, and federal policies as they relate to the ACLU-NH’s overarching civil rights and civil liberties agenda.
 The Policy Director will join a passionate and highly engaged team that is actively fighting against unprecedented attacks on civil rights and civil liberties to realize the vision of a fair, equitable, and free New Hampshire that welcomes and celebrates diversity of all kinds.
 This leadership position offers a meaningful opportunity to impact the most pressing issues in civil liberties policy today.

 The advancement of civil liberties over the past century represents one of the most significant developments in American history, and nationwide, the American Civil Liberties Union remains at the center of reshaping and expanding the definition of freedom, liberty, equality, and justice in America.
-The ACLU-NH, founded in 1968 as the statewide affiliate of the national organization, continues its decades-long work to fight discrimination on behalf of all people, and is committed to achieving racial equity and advancing civil rights and liberties for everyone
+The ACLU-NH, founded in 1968 as the statewide affiliate of the national organization, continues its decades-long work to fight discrimination on behalf of all people, and is committed to achieving racial equity and advancing civil rights and liberties for everyone.
+Over the past ten years, ACLU-NH has been at the forefront of successful efforts to repeal the death penalty, overhaul cash bail, and add gender identity protections to New Hampshire’s anti-discrimination laws.

-In such a climate, the ACLU-NH has been, and must remain, constantly vigilant in identifying and addressing abuses such as voter suppression, law enforcement violations, unjust treatment of immigrants, and sexual orientation and gender identity discrimination.
+The ACLU-NH remains constantly vigilant in identifying and addressing abuses such as voter suppression, law enforcement violations, unjust treatment of immigrants, and sexual orientation and gender identity discrimination.
 Through effective integrated advocacy, which combines litigation, legislation, and public education efforts, the ACLU-NH has been at the forefront of statewide issues including criminal justice, racial justice, immigrants’ rights, LGBTQ+ rights, reproductive freedom, data privacy, first amendment, student rights, and voting rights.
 It has also contributed to shaping federal policy on cannabis legislation and immigration reform.

 Reporting into the Executive Director of the ACLU-NH, the Policy Director is a member of the senior leadership team with oversight for the affiliate’s policy agenda and legislative activities.
 This includes implementing existing policy strategies and advancing identified policy objectives; recommending policy positions, new solutions and approaches to the work; leading and coordinating the organization’s state legislative and executive branch advocacy; and developing priority issue campaigns consistent with organizational priorities.

 The Policy Director engages with administrative agencies, local government bodies, and state congressional delegations, and collaborates with other staff on integrated advocacy initiatives and issue campaigns.
-Working closely with the ACLU-NH Legal Director, Communications Director, Director of Community Outreach, Development Director, and staff at ACLU National, the Policy Director will have a chance to build on collective efforts to challenge laws that infringe on individual freedom, support laws that protect and expand civil liberties, as well as nurture and maintain funder relationships.
+Working closely with the ACLU-NH Legal Director, Communications Director, Organizing Director, Development Director, and staff at ACLU National, the Policy Director will have a chance to build on collective efforts to challenge laws that infringe on individual freedom, support laws that protect and expand civil liberties, as well as nurture and maintain funder relationships.

 Leading candidates will be familiar with the legislative process and federal, state, and local public policy issues, preferably those affecting under resourced communities.
 Specifically, they will be current with political and legislative issues reflective of the ACLU-NH’s civil liberties portfolio and can recommend strategies, tactics, and co-sponsorships on bills and positions.
 They will possess exceptional storytelling and public speaking skills with the ability to convey ACLU-NH positions with passion and accuracy; and will work in partnership with staff at other organizations on initiatives that benefit the ACLU-NH’s policy agenda.
 Excellent writing and editing skills are required as well as exceptional detail orientation and accuracy of research and analysis; adeptness in managing to multiple rigorous deadlines; and aptitude in writing for a policy and press audience.